pleme-io/akeyless-action/README.md

 After following these steps, you'll be ready to use JWT Auth from your GitHub runners!

-**(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to AKeyless for more details.
+**(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to Akeyless for more details.

-**(2) Note:** Subclaim checks allow AKeyless to grant access to specific workflows, based on the claims that GitHub provides in the JWT.
-Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in AKeyless (using example below) to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.:
+**(2) Note:** Subclaim checks allow Akeyless to grant access to specific workflows, based on the claims that GitHub provides in the JWT.
+Using the example JWT from [the documentation](https://docs.GitHub.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in Akeyless (using example below) to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.:

 ```
 repository=octo-org/octo-repo